GZR1996/garment-detection/README.md

 + Bending Stiffness range: [2.0, 20.0], 2.0 in each step, 10 parameters in total

 ###### Dataset
-+ The number of data: 120,000 image in total
++ The number of data: 150,000 image in total (1000 physics parameter groups, 30 times of records for one group, 5 camera position for each time of record)
-+
 + Dataset directory: ```path to project/simulation/data```
     - Label: In the filename, ```(1)_(2)_(3)_(4)_(5)_(6).png or (1)_(2)_(3)_(4)_(5)_(6).npz```
         + (1) value of springElasticStiffness